lmagalhaes/pycourse/1-introduction/README.md

 basic programming skills can start writing scripts right away.

-Due to Pythons varied range of libraries, it can be used for practically everything, from writing small scripts, to help you with you daily tasks, to develop complex scientific applications and has been hugely adopted by companies, like, just to name a few:
+Pythons varied range of libraries, allows it to be used for practically everything, from writing small scripts, to help you with you daily tasks, to develop complex scientific applications and has been hugely adopted by companies, like, just to name a few:

  * Google
  * Dropbox (where [Guido Von Rossum](https://en.wikipedia.org/wiki/Guido_van_Rossum) currently works)